Jeffrey Epstein's $350K in donations to Council on Foreign Relations to go to fight trafficking

-A prestigious foreign-affairs think tank will direct $350,000 to fight human trafficking after acknowledging it received that amount in donations over the years from Jeffrey Epstein, the late, accused sex trafficker.
+A prestigious foreign affairs think tank will direct $350,000 to fight human trafficking after acknowledging it received that amount in donations over the years from accused sex trafficker Jeffrey Epstein.

 Richard Haass, president of the Council on Foreign Relations, announced the funding decision in an email to members that also acknowledged that Epstein had been a council member from 1995 to 2009.

-The financier, who died by suicide in August in a Manhattan jail, had contributed $350,000 to the council, all of it over a 10-year period ending in 2005, “before his crimes or any other allegations against him became publicly known,” said the email from Haass, of which NBC News obtained a copy.
+The financier, who died by suicide in August in a Manhattan jail, had contributed $350,000 to the council, all of it over a 10-year period ending in 2005, “before his crimes or any other allegations against him became publicly known,” Haass' email, a copy of which NBC News obtained, said.

 “While the Council was not aware of Epstein’s behavior when we received these donations, we have concluded it would be right to do something,” Haass wrote.